henrycgbaker/synthetic-data-generator-energy-market/README.md

 RECOMMENDED: CLI tool

-The package provides a `generate` command-line tool.
-Use `generate run` followed by the path to a configuration file:
+The package provides a `synth-data` command-line tool.
+Use `synth-data generate` followed by the path to a configuration file:

 ```bash
 # Run a pre-configured scenario (recommended way to get started)